khulnasoft-lab/design.khulnasoft.com/contents/components/drawer.md

 #### Scrolling

-The drawer is designed to allow for scrolling content.
-When scrolling begins, the drawer content scrolls below the header.
+The drawer allows for scrolling content.
+When scrolling happens, the content scrolls below the header.

 ### States